beakerbrowser/unwalled.garden/_md/docs/api/posts.md

 ## Posts API

-Read and create broadcasted content.
-Posts are typically integrated into a feed UI.
+Posts are blurbs of content that's broadcasted on a feed.
+They're sometimes known as "status updates."
+The character limit is 1,000,000 characters.

 ---